 RHE is taught throughout the year within our topics, the curriculum has been consulted upon by both parents and staff, the details of this can be found within our RHE and PSHE policies.

-Our learning journeys have been tailored to meet the needs of our pupils and our children have plenty of opportunities to discuss the topics and share through our oracy stage.
+Our curriculum is delivered through learning journeys that have been tailored to meet the needs of our pupils.

 There are occasions where teachers may feel it appropriate to teach PSHE as a result of an issue arising in their own class, what children may be experiencing at home or in their community – our curriculum is specifically tailored to meet the needs of Keir Hardie children therefore our content can be flexible and responsive to need.